PowerDNS/pdns/docs/catalog.rst

 .. code-block:: shell

-  pdnsutil set-option example.com producer coo other-catalog.example  # migrate member zone from one catalog to another pdnsutil set-option example.com producer group pdns-group-x pdns-group-y
+  pdnsutil set-option example.com producer coo other-catalog.example
+  pdnsutil set-option example.com producer group pdns-group-x pdns-group-y

 There is also an option to set a specific <unique-N> value for a zone.
 This is done by setting a the ``unique`` value.